European rights court faults Italy over Knox murder trial

 The case at the European Court of Human Rights concerned Knox's claim about ill-treatment during overnight questioning by police on November 6.

-The court said she claimed she was slapped on the head twice, and forced to speak despite being exhausted and unable to show discernment or willpower.
+The court said Knox claimed she was slapped on the head twice during the interrogation, and forced to speak despite being exhausted and unable to show "discernment or willpower".

 Knox also said she was not assisted by an independent and professional interpreter, but only a police employee who acted instead as a "mediator" who encouraged her to "imagine hypothetical scenarios".

-During the questioning she accused her former manager at a pub of murdering Kercher, who was later released without charge, prompting prosecutors to accuse Knox of making a "malicious accusation."

-The court said the Italian authorities had improperly denied access to a lawyer and failed to assess the conduct of the police interpreter, which had "compromised the fairness of the proceedings as a whole."
+The European court said the Italian authorities had improperly denied access to a lawyer and failed to assess the conduct of the police interpreter, which had "compromised the fairness of the proceedings as a whole".

 But it said it had found no evidence of inhuman or degrading treatment during her questioning.